freshworks/crayons/packages/crayons-core/src/components/tabs/readme.md

               <FwInput
                 label="Name"
                 iconLeft="add-contact"
-                stateText="Do not enter your user ID"
+                warningText="Do not enter your user ID"
                 state="warning"
                 placeholder="Enter your official name"
                 required